GuRuGuMaWaRu/learning_nextjs_job-prep/README.md

 TODOs:

+[-] Also about 404 page: when user tries to access a page that doesn't exist, we should show a 404 page with a link to the home page
 [-] Implement 404 page for dynamic routes (right now sending random ID for job-info crashes the app) [-] Implement 404 page (when user tries to access a page that doesn't exist) [-] Right now when we press Easy, Medium or Hard button all of them show a spinner, which is not good UX.
 We should show a spinner only for the clicked button and just disable the other buttons.